• Skip to primary navigation

 Although the liver cleans up the toxins from the blood, overexposure to toxins can cause harm to the liver.
 Pesticide exposed fruits and vegetables that contain heavy metals that can damage the liver, as the chemicals get stored and metabolized in the liver.

-Overuse of over the counter drugs such as painkillers, mood stabilizers, corticosteroids and antidepressants can put more burden on the liver, resulting in damage to the liver cells.
+Overuse of over-the-counter drugs such as painkillers, mood stabilizers, corticosteroids and antidepressants can put more burden on the liver, resulting in damage to the liver cells.

 4. Supplements